lunant/jdoctest/docs/index.rst

     ---------------------------------------------
     4 passed.

-Let's make a failed example.
-Already our tests have a failed example but it is just skipped:
+Let's make an example that fails.
+Our previous code already had a failing example but right now it is being ignored:

 .. sourcecode:: jscon

     >>> img.modified; //doctest: +SKIP

-This example has the :meth:`jDoctest.flags.SKIP` flag(``//doctest: +SKIP``) to the example be skipped.
-If the flag is removed, we can get a failure:
+We've used :meth:`jDoctest.flags.SKIP` flag(``//doctest: +SKIP``) to ignore this example.
+We'll talk more about the flags later on, but for now, we can remove this flag to get a failing example:

 .. sourcecode:: text